LibreIpsum/website/content/projects/homelab/hardware/index.md

 ## Raspberry Pi

 I have a Raspberry Pi 4b with 4gb of ram.
 For about a year, this was the entirety of my homelab, with multiple laptop hard drives connected through a USB hub.
 A couple of months ago I moved the NAS to the OptiPlex because I got a drive failure and wanted to set up some sort of redundancy.
-I just recently set up the Proxmox server to house my docker containers because I was running out of space on the 32GB microSD card, and because I wanted to have a separate virtual machine for public accessible services.
+I just recently set up the Proxmox server to house my docker containers because I was running out of space on the 32GB micro SD card, and because I wanted to have a separate virtual machine for public accessible services.

 ![Image of my networking closet](IMG_1051.JPG "My 'networking closet' featuring a Raspberry Pi and a router acting as a switch")

 ## Networking

-My network stack consists of an old router running OpenWRT, connected to a TP-Link Deco mesh wifi system.
-Unfortunately, my homelab does not fit where the internet connection comes in, so It is connected wirelessly via one of the Deco access point.
+My network stack consists of an old router running OpenWrt, connected to a TP-Link Deco mesh Wi-Fi system.
+Unfortunately, my homelab does not fit where the internet connection comes in, so it is connected wirelessly via one of the Deco access point.